-Using a Solar Water Heater with a Tankless Water Heater – Going Green
+Using a Solar Water Heater with a Tankless Water Heater Working Together At the Same Time.

 Can I use both a solar water heater and a tankless water heater working together?
 Yes, solar is compatible with tankless, and it's a great way to make your hot water plumbing green.

 Combining a solar water heater with a tankless water heater is a great way to save energy and have a truly green hot water plumbing system.